cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Otherwise, Cilium will use a device with Kubernetes InternalIP or ExternalIP being set.
 InternalIP is preferred over ExternalIP if both exist.
 To change the direct routing device, set the ``nodePort.directRoutingDevice`` Helm option, e.g. ``nodePort.directRoutingDevice=eth1``.
+The wildcard option can be used as well as the devices option, e.g. ``directRoutingDevice=eth+``.
+If more than one devices match the wildcard option, Cilium will sort them in increasing alphanumerical order and pick the first one.
 If the direct routing device does not exist within ``devices``, Cilium will add the device to the latter list.
-The direct routing device is used for :ref:`the NodePort XDP acceleration<XDP Acceleration>` as well (if enabled).
+The direct routing device is used for
+:ref:`the NodePort XDP acceleration<XDP Acceleration>` as well (if enabled).

 In addition, thanks to the :ref:`host-services` feature, the NodePort service can